-Indigenous Community Collaborations (ICC) works towards the success of Aboriginal participants.
-Led by an Aboriginal Advisory Committee from diverse backgrounds and working in a variety of contexts, ICC sees itself as a ‘service provider’ within SEED, and works to:
+Indigenous Community Collaborations (ICC) works towards the success of Indigenous participants.
+Led by an Indigenous Programs Advisory Committee from diverse backgrounds and working in a variety of contexts, ICC sees itself as a ‘service provider’ within SEED, and works to:

-- Provide program supports to Aboriginal program participants
+- Provide program supports to Indigenous program participants

-- Facilitate partnerships with & provide outreach presentations to Aboriginal community organizations
+- Facilitate partnerships with & provide outreach presentations to Indigenous community organizations

 - Develop cultural educational opportunities for SEED staff & board

-- Offer an Aboriginal lens in program/project design and delivery
+- Offer an Indigenous lens in program/project design and delivery

 - Market programs to Indigenous contacts